5l1v3r1/Js_attack/README.md

-js_attack - some .js can use with xss injector
+js_attack - some .JS with xss to attack
 ===================

 Usage example